I am often thinking about how to turn children’s artwork into gifts.

 And the decoupage makes the glass look like it’s frosted, so cool!

-You could also put flowers, candy, special treats, love notes, or a small gift in your heart jar.
+You could put flowers, candy, special treats, love notes, or a small gift in your heart jar.

 And if you like making gifts, be sure and check out my Tea Calendar post featuring children’s artwork!